-A full print version of the NZ Property Report – July 2011 is published below and is available for download (1.0MB) and distribution.
-Alternatively watch the video below for a presentation of this month’s report.
+A full print version of the NZ Property Report – November 2011 is published below and is available for download (1.5MB) and distribution.

-The truncated mean asking price for all new listings in July fell significantly from $415,053 in June to $403,474.
+The truncated mean asking price of $425,956 for all new listings in November eased slightly from the peak in October of $434,161.
 On a seasonally adjusted basis the asking price fell 2% indicating that whilst expectations are rising the rate of increase is not as high as seasonal factors would expect.

-On a 12 month moving basis the number of new listings in the past year totals 124,228 as compared 145,733 for the same period a year ago – a fall of 15%.
+On a 12 month moving total basis the number of new listings in the past year totals 124,412 as compared 140,214 for the same period a year ago – a fall of 11%.

 Regional Summary – Asking price expectations

 The national truncated mean asking price expectation among sellers eased slightly in November to $425,956.
 This price trend has been seen for each of the past 4 years as rising asking prices begin to ease as the summer approaches.

 Across the 19 regions the view is generally of increasing prices with 12 regions reporting increases as measured against the recent 3 month average.
 There were 3 regions with rises of over 5% – Hawkes Bay, Nelson and the West Coast, the latter of these reporting a new record high up 25% over the prior year to $315,993.